Mercedes A-Class interior, tech and practicality

 AMG Line sits at the top of the range and mimics the look of the full-fat AMG high-performance options.
 You’ll find five-spoke 18-inch alloy wheels that look similar to true AMG versions, along with an aggressive AMG bodykit.
 There's also a sporty flat-bottomed steering wheel and upholstery using both faux-leather and artificial suede.

-Finally, the Premium Plus package adds electrically adjustable front seats, posh adaptive LED headlights and an openable panoramic glass roof.
+Finally, AMG Line Premium Plus trim adds self-parking tech and a 360-degree parking camera, posh adaptive LED headlights and an openable panoramic glass roof.

 Infotainment and audio

 Cars with the Executive pack swap the central screen out for a larger 10.25-inch unit, which means there’s more space available and clearer on-screen buttons that are easier to hit with your finger.
 We prefer the setup in the Premium pack, however, which gets a pair of 10.25-inch screens giving it a more contemporary look.
-All versions include a trackpad in the centre console that lets you adjust the system and input sat nav destinations without using the touchscreen – a nice touch considering many rivals have eliminated this feature.
+Earlier versions include a trackpad in the centre console that lets you adjust the system and input sat nav destinations without using the touchscreen.
+We thought this was a nice touch, but Mercedes clearly disagreed – the trackpad was removed in the 2023 update.

 There’s nothing wrong with the entry-level stereo, but the upgraded system in cars with the Premium pack brings a little more bass and sparkle to the sound.
 You can have a posh Burmester stereo on AMG versions, which will keep audiophiles happy.